 The Storehouse of Collin County (Organization), formerly Common Unity, Inc., was incorporated September 21, 2009, under the laws of the state of Texas and approved May 11, 2010, as a taxexempt organization under Section 501(c)(3) of the Internal Revenue Code (Code).
-The Organization was formed with the mission to holistically assist Collin County residents in crisis meet the most basic human needs.
+The Organization was formed with the mission to feed, clothe and care as neighbors in one community.
 The Organization provides nutritional supplemental food, gently used clothing and household goods, access to transforming social services, limited financial support, education and training and other living necessities to individuals and families residing in Collin County zip codes.
 The Texas Commodity Assistance Program guidelines and published U.S. poverty levels serve as guidelines to determine need and to identify individuals and families who qualify to receive Organization resources.

-The Organization's office and facilities are located in St. Andrew United Methodist Church (Church).
+The Organization's office and facilities are located in St. Andrew Methodist Church (Church).
 The Church contributes facilities and personnel services to the Organization but does not exhibit managerial or financial control over the operations of the Organization (Note 5).